Frequinzy/jabref/report.md

 Emil

 Filippa
-- Implementing requirement 1: Adding parsing support for Bibdesk Static groups, putting the correct metadata, and creating an Explicit group (4h)
+- Implementing requirement 1:
+  - Parse XML: creating data structure to store XML tags (60m), extracting data from bib file (60m)
+  - Create new Explicit group by adding to metadata (60m)
+  - Adding citation entries to the group (60m)
-- Planning and starting to implement requirement 2 (2h)
+- Planning and starting to implement requirement 2:
+  - Creating plan for how to parse Smart groups (60m)
+  - Begin extracting data (60m)

 Lotta
+- Implementing requirement 1:
+    - Parse XML: creating data structure to store XML tags (60m), extracting data from bib file (60m)
+    - Create new Explicit group by adding to metadata (60m)
+    - Adding citation entries to the group (60m)
+- Planning and starting to implement requirement 2:
+    - Creating plan for how to parse Smart groups (60m)
+    - Begin extracting data (60m)

 Tianning